 New York City is ultra-competitive.
 Where do the majority of your patients come from?

-A: Most of our patients are referrals from other doctors— general physicians, plastic surgeons, cardiologists, dermatologists, and other dental specialists—who are caring for patients from an aesthetic standpoint.
-They represent about 70% of our patients.
-The other 30% are referrals from patients who are satisfied with our services.
-This can be challenging, though, because a lot of patients don’t want others to know they had major dental treatment in our office.
-We always stress to patients that we keep their treatment confidential.
-There are HIPAA privacy laws, and we do not discuss patient therapies with others.
-However, there are plenty of patients who advertise their work on the internet and say they are very happy with our services, which brings us additional new patients.
+A: Most of our patients are referrals from other doctors— general physicians, plastic surgeons, cardiologists, dermatologists, and other dental specialists—who value the emphasis that we place on dental health in consort with aesthetics.
+These referrals are responsible for about 70% of our patient population.
+The other 30% are referrals from our patients who are satisfied with our services.
+We stress to patients that their treatment is confidential.
+We have the utmost respect for HIPAA privacy laws, and we do not discuss patient therapies with anyone without the patient’s permission.
+We are flattered that many of our patients, who are very happy with our services, are willing to independently post about their satisfaction on social media, resulting in new referrals.
 Approximately 30% of our patient population travel from outside the Greater New York area to our office.
-Many of these patients reside in Asia, Europe, Africa, and South America, and travel extensively to receive treatment in our practice.
+Many of these patients reside in Asia, Europe, Africa, and South America, and travel to receive treatment in our practice.
 Call Gdental at 212-486-6622 to schedule your first appointment.